 Others had died.
 Why not him?
 Why not me?
 Why not you?
 Why not yet?

 Resurrect One Slow Breath at a Time

 It took me awhile to understand why I was still living without my baby to care for.

 Resurrection is sometimes instantaneous.
 But sometimes resurrection only comes one slow Spirit-breath at a time.

-For me, it was one small thing at a time—a friend making dinner after my C-section, a sympathy card in the mailbox, a flower left on Kali’s grave.
+For me, resurrection was one small thing at a time—a friend bringing dinner after my C-section, a sympathy card in the mailbox, a flower left on Kali’s grave.

-And one person at a time—a gentle hug, a conversation mentioning Kali by name, an empathetic ear.
+And resurrection was one person at a time—a gentle hug, a conversation mentioning Kali by name, an empathetic ear.

-Each thing reminded me I had a reason to still be here.
+Each small thing reminded me I had big reasons to still be here.

-- I had a husband who loved me (and was grieving too),
+- I had my husband Jeff who loved me (and was grieving too),

-- a 4-yr-old daughter (Morgan)who needed her mommy, and
+- my 4-yr-old daughter Morgan who needed her mommy, and

 - a God determined for me to know joy again.